Testing the eDNA method: Does the thick-shelled river mussel live in Longinoja, Helsinki?

 To support land use planning and environmental protection, the ecology and biodiversity of Helsinki’s small water bodies are being mapped, among other things, with a blue network survey.
 The blue network survey can utilize a new environmental DNA (eDNA) method, which has been piloted globally in recent years for mapping biodiversity, detecting endangered species, and monitoring the spread of invasive species.
 Now, this new method is also being tested in Longinoja, Helsinki.
 We are testing the eDNA solution from the Helsinki-based company SpringDNA, which opens up new possibilities for obtaining more accurate information quickly and cost-effectively.

-Testing the eDNA Survey of Endangered Mussels
+Testing the eDNA analysis of endangered mussels

 — The new method aims to determine whether the endangered thick-shelled river mussel can be found in Longinoja, says Anni Korhonen, Researcher from the City of Helsinki.